IcyG1045/CM4Cam/camserver/README.md

 ```
 sudo nano /boot/config.txt
 ```
 Add your required tags to enable your camera.
-The CM4-Nano-C requires
+The CM4-Nano-C requires what's below.
+If you only need to enable camera autodetect, then disregard this step.
+If you need to add other code instead of what's required for the CM4-Nano-C, then replace your code where the CM4-Nano-C code should go.

 ```
 camera_auto_detect=0